 All work and no fun make a job tedious and dull.
-What you need to do is to incorporate fun activities like a Biggest Loser competition, veggies eating or anything that could contribute to the team’s goal of advocating healthier lifestyle.
+What you need to do is to incorporate fun activities like a Biggest Loser competition, veggies eating or anything that could contribute to the team’s goal of advocating a healthier lifestyle.
 This way, the employees would have an incentive to switch to a healthy life.

 4) Implement an imposed break

-In the case of a 9-5 desk job, a lot of scientific studies show that an employee tends to become more productive if he or she gets enough break from his or her desk job.
+In the case of a 9-5 desk job, a lot of scientific studies show that an employee tends to become more productive if he or she gets enough breaks from his or her desk job.

 Staying in front of the computer for long hours uninterrupted could pose danger to health.
 You may impose mandatory short breaks to encourage the employees to stretch or help them feel more relaxed.